aws/aws-cli/awscli/examples/apigateway/get-usage-plans.rst

-**To get the details of all Usage Plans in a region**
+**To get the details of all Usage Plans**

 Command::

-  aws apigateway get-usage-plans --region us-west-2
+  aws apigateway get-usage-plans